-Yes No Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking applicants? x
+Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree- X seeking applicants?

-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2015.

-C8A ADMISSION
+C8A - ADMISSION

-C8A Require Recommend Require for Some Consider if Not Used
+C8A Require Recommend Require for Some Consider if Submitted Not Used

-Submitted

-C8A SAT or ACT х
+C8A SAT or ACT X

 C8A ACT only

 C8A SAT only

-C8A SAT and SAT Subject Tests or ACT
+C8A SAT and SAT Subject Tests or

+ACT

 C8A SAT Subject Tests only

-If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2014, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process):
+C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2015, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process):

-C8B ACT with Writing Component required

-C8B ACT with Writing component recommended х

-C8B ACT with or without Writing component accepted
+score will be used in the admissions process).
+C8B ACT with Writing Component required C8B ACT with Writing component recommended X C8B ACT with or without Writing component accepted

-C8C Please indicate how your institution will use the SAT or ACT writing component; check all that apply:
+C8C Please indicate how you ur institution will u use the SAT or ACT writing component: check all that apply:

+Cac Please indicate now your institution will use the SAT of ACT writing c omponent, check a ali triat appiy.

+C8C SAT essay ACT essay

+C8C For admission

+C8C For placement

+C8C

-C8C SAT essay ACT essay C8C For admission C8C For placement C8C For advising C8C In place of an application essay
+C8C In place of an application essay

-C8C As a validity check on the application essay C8C No college policy as of now х х Not using essay component C8D C8D In addition, does your institution us e applicants' test sc Yes ores for academic a No dvising?
-C8E C8E Latest date by which SAT or ACT so Latest date by which SAT Subject To term admission 1/15 C8F C8F If necessary, use this space to clarif y your test policies ( e.g., if tests are reco ommended for some e students, or if C8G Please indicate which tests your institut ion uses for placemen t (e.g., state tests): C8G SAT х 000 AOT
+C8C As a validity check on the application essay

+C8C No college policy as of now

+C8C Not using essay component

+$\textbf{C8D} \ \, \textbf{In addition}, \ \, \text{does your institution use applicants' test scores for academic advising?}$

+C8D Yes Yes No

+C8E Latest date by which SAT or ACT scores must be received for fall- 15-Jan C8E Latest date by which SAT Subject Test scores must be received for /- fall-term admission n/a

+C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some C8F

+C8G Please indicate which tests your institution uses for placement (e.g., state tests):

+C8G SAT Х

+C8G ACT X

+C8G SAT Subject Tests

+C8G AP X

+C8G CLEP •

+C8G Institutional Exam X

+C8G State Exam (specify):